Woorinen South Kindergarten

 The Kindergarten year is such an exciting time in a child’s development.
 Children are entering the next phase of their lives, moving from a close family unit to the broader community.
 They are ready to meet, play and learn from other children, adults, experiences and new environments.

 A significant approach to our teaching is that it is very holistic.
-We take into account the whole child, ie their physical, personal, social, emotional, cognitive, and spiritual wellbeing.
-We see children’s learning in these areas, and the relationships between children, families, community and the natural world, as integrated and interconnected (EYLF p14).
+We take into account the whole child, (EYLF p14 2009).

-We believe that before any learning can take place the first and most important thing that our Early Childhood Teachers and Educators promote and establish is a safe and secure environment for the children in their care.
-We do this when we greet the children with a smile and take them by the hand, creating a warm, supportive, and friendly learning environment.
-An environment such as this encourages children to become involved in their learning.
-The children explore, experiment, experience and learn.
-(VEYLDF Learning Outcome: Identity)
+We believe that before any learning can take place the first and most important thing that our Early Childhood Teachers and Educators promote and establish trusting relationships and a safe and secure environment for the children in their care.
+Children are given time to – explore, experiment and experience (VEYLDF Learning Outcome: Identity) and learn.

-We advocate ‘Partnerships with Families’ as this supports the most recent theory – “Learning outcomes are most likely to be achieved when early childhood educators work in partnership with families” (EYLF p 12 + VEYLDF 2016 p 9).
-Parents are the first and the most important educators of their children so without a doubt we value communication between us – our doors are open to you, and we welcome you into our Centre.
+We work hard to develop relationships with each family and work in partnership with families to make decisions about their child, the program and PAG – service decisions.
+“Learning outcomes are most likely to be achieved when early childhood educators work in partnership with families” (EYLF p 12 2009).
+Parents are the first and the most important educators of their children so without a doubt we value communication between us.

-Partnerships not only include families and educators but ‘Support Professionals’ as well, all working together so that children with additional needs have opportunities to actively participate in learning experiences and so grow and develop too (EYLF 2009 + VEYLDF 2016 p16).
+Partnerships not only include families and educators but ‘Support Professionals’ as well, all working together so that children with additional needs have opportunities to actively participate in learning experiences and so grow and develop too (EYLF 2009).

 Just as our Centre supports the transition from home to kindergarten, we support the transition from kindergarten to school.
-‘Successful transitions rely on children, families, and early childhood professionals developing positive, supportiverelationships’(VEYLDF2009p34).
-Ouraimistoprovidethesmoothesttransitionfromkindergartentoschool.
-(VEYLDF Learning Outcomes: Community).
+‘Successful transitions rely on children, families, and early childhood professionals developing positive, supportive relationships’ (VEYLDF p 34)

 We know that children are social beings and Kindergarten is a place where children’s social development is nurtured.

-The Team at Woorinen South Preschool is very experienced.
-Together we provide strong local knowledge, offering continuity for every child and their family and have a good understanding of the diversity and respect for the different cultures that make up our preschool community.
+The Team at Woorinen South Kindergarten is very experienced.
+Together we provide strong local knowledge, offering continuity for children and families.
+We have a good understanding of the diversity and respect for the different cultures that make up our kindergarten community.

-As part of our ongoing commitment to the Woorinen South Preschool, early childhood education and to providing a positive learning environment, we continuously reflect on our practice, question and extend our knowledge to ultimately benefit the outcomes for all children.
-We in effect ‘become co-learners with children, families and communities’ (EYLF p.13).
+As part of our ongoing commitment to the Woorinen South Kindergarten, early childhood education and to providing a positive learning environment, we continuously reflect on our practice, question and extend our knowledge to ultimately benefit the outcomes for children.
+We in effect ‘become co-learners with children, families and communities’ (EYLF 2009 p.13)